A. An Overview to Understanding Dissociation and D.I.D. 1

 3. When doing heavy system work, even when working with a therapist, we strongly urge you to not allow them to do system work with you.
 Would you allow someone to sit beside you and help you write your journal?
 We certainly hope not!
 But the same principle applies here: don’t let someone help you write your journal, and don’t let someone do system work with you.
 The therapist is there to help you process through the memories and the emotions of those memories so that you can come to an understanding for yourself; they are not there to dive deeply inside your system and poke around.
 At the least, that is an invasion of privacy; at the worst, that is the equivalent of a programmer.
 Don’t allow anyone to do that to you.
 Your system should be closed off to any outside intruders, whether human or otherwise.

 4. Continue educating yourself.
 This book only gives small tips from our limited understanding and perspective.
-There is a wealth of free information in “Internet Land,” and many professionals have written articles or have produced videos that can be a great help of you.
+There is a wealth of free information in “Internet Land,” and many professionals have written articles or have produced videos that can be a great help to you.

 5. Continue working on your relationship with your Heavenly Father.
 He is the One who will help you find freedom and deliverance.
 The things we spoke of in “Finding Freedom” and “How To Pray” may be helpful to you in this regard.